embowman/embowman/README.md

 # Hi, I’m Eric 👋
 Welcome to my profile!
 I have always enjoyed exploring and solving problems, especially with code.

-I love python, and I am learning C# and Azure.
+Python is my first love 💖🐍

 I hope my projects can provide you with some insight or inspiration for your own ideas.

 <!---